Half-mast: Malaysia

-Myanmar (Burma)
+Myanmar

 The Mausoleum (There are 7 tombs out of 9 tombs who are victims of the assassination inside it.)

-The Burmese flag is ceremonially flown at half-mast at the Martyrs' Mausoleum, located in Yangon, every year on July 19.
+The flag of Myanmar is ceremonially flown at half-mast at the Martyrs' Mausoleum, located in Yangon, every year on 19 July.
 This day is observed as Martyrs' Day, a significant national event that commemorates the assassination of Aung San, the revolutionary founding father of modern Myanmar and father of Aung San Suu Kyi, a Nobel Peace Prize winner, along with several of his key ministers and advisory commissioners in 1947.

 The flag being flown at half-mast serves as a symbol of national mourning and respect for those who sacrificed their lives for the country's independence and sovereignty.
 Various ceremonies and tributes are held across the nation, emphasizing the importance of Aung San's legacy and the ongoing struggle for democracy and human rights in Myanmar.

 On 28 March 2025, The 2025 Myanmar earthquake had a mourning day and the flag at half-mast on 31 March 2025.